 - Protect the value of members’ pension pots if the scheme winds up

 These requirements, along with the funders’ finances, were tested as part of the authorisation process.
 Any deviation from the agreed plans must be communicated to the Pensions Regulator so that sustainability can be re-assessed.

 Which master trust?

-Master trusts provide employers and their employees with reassurance that their workplace pension is subject to trustee oversight.
-This along with the relative ease with which the trustees can arrange a bulk transfer of assets makes master trust an attractive proposition for employers with existing trust-based pension schemes.
+Master trusts provide employers and their employees with reassurance that their workplace pension is subject to rigorous trustee oversight.
+This, along with the relative ease with which the trustees can arrange a bulk transfer of assets, makes master trust an attractive proposition for employers with existing trust-based pension schemes in particular.